-- Introduce Pharmanex into several new countries in 1999, including Japan, Taiwan, Hong Kong, South Korea and New Zealand, subject to regulatory approvals. - Introduce new, innovative products based on extensive research and development, - Expand relationships with major universities and research centers to develop new supplements and publish research studies to confirm the efficacy of its products, and - Increase efficiency by continuing to vertically integrate the development, sourcing and manufacturing of its products to improve margins and reduce costs.
+- Introduce Pharmanex into Japan, Taiwan, Hong Kong and South Korea in 1999 and early 2000, subject to regulatory approvals. - Introduce new, innovative products based on extensive research and development, - Expand relationships with major universities and research centers to develop new supplements and publish research studies to confirm the efficacy of its products, and

+Increase efficiency by continuing to vertically integrate the development, sourcing and manufacturing of its products to improve margins and reduce costs.

 Pharmanex Products.
-Our nutritional supplements are currently distributed under the brand names PHARMANEX and IDN.
-As we continue to integrate Pharmanex with our existing nutritional supplement business around the world, we anticipate that a number of products currently distributed under the IDN brand may be distributed under the PHARMANEX brand name.
+Our nutritional supplements are currently distributed under the brand names Pharmanex and IDN.
+As we continue to integrate Pharmanex with our existing nutritional supplement business around the world, we anticipate that a number of products currently distributed under the IDN brand may be distributed under the Pharmanex brand name.

-Our nutritional supplements currently include the LIFEPAK line of multivitamin and mineral nutritional supplements, five natural nutritional supplements and a broad-line of botanical supplements and general health solutions.
+Our nutritional supplements currently include the LIFEPAK line of multivitamin, mineral and phytonutrient supplements, five natural nutritional supplements and a broad line of botanical supplements and general health solutions.
 We also offer nutritional products in the following lines: general wellness, weight-management, nutritious foods and snacks, sports and fitness products and a water filtration system.
 We have designed our nutritional products to promote healthy, active lifestyles and general well-being when used in conjunction with proper diet and exercise.
 In Taiwan and South Korea, LIFEPAK is the official nutritional supplement of each of the Taiwan and South Korea Olympic Committees.